ostracod/ostracod-multiplayer/README.md

 * `createPosFromJson(data)`: Converts JSON data to a `Pos`.
 * `Color`: Represents an RGB color.
 * `canvas` and `context`: For rendering graphics.
-* `canvasPixelSize`: Scaling factor for pixels on the canvas.
 * `canvasWidth` and `canvasHeight`: Canvas dimensions as defined in your config file.
+* `canvasPixelScale`: Scaling factor for pixels as defined in your config file.
 * `canvasBackgroundColor`: Color string as defined in your config file.
 * `framesPerSecond`: FPS as defined in your config file.
 * `shiftKeyIsHeld`: Whether the user is pressing the shift key.